stephendickens1/ruby-foundations/chapter1/11_review.md

 If a lot of these topics were new to you, it's very much worth taking 15 minutes to review them.
 Use the following questions to guide you and, if you get stuck, reach out to one of your peers – that will allow them to further test themselves.

-1. What is the difference between a variable and a constant?
-2. Name two ways of executing Ruby code.
+1. Name two ways of executing Ruby code.
-3. How are methods defined?
+2. How are methods defined?
-4. When would a method take an argument?
+3. When would a method take an argument?
-5. What is the basic structure of an if statement?
+4. What is the basic structure of an if statement?
-6. What is refactoring?
+5. What is refactoring?

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->